ECronin1973/programming-for-data-analytics/project/README.md

   - Predictive outputs were **sensitive to aggregation choices** and lacked robustness across different temporal resolutions.

 ### 📑 Reviewer Takeaway
-Limitations highlight that while weather explains part of the delay variance, **operational and contextual features are essential for stronger modelling**.
-Documenting these constraints demonstrates transparency and critical reflection, supporting the **40% documentation criterion** and guiding future extensions of the workflow.
+The limitations indicate that, although weather accounts for some delay variance, operational and contextual features are essential for more robust modelling.
+Documenting these constraints demonstrates transparency and critical reflection, supports the 40% documentation criterion, and informs future workflow extensions.

 ---

 ## 17. Future Role of LLMs and Proposed Enhancements

 ### 🔮 Extending Beyond Structured Models
-While this project focused on structured models (Linear Regression, Random Forest, CatBoost) applied to tabular weather data, **Large Language Models (LLMs)** offer a powerful avenue for future expansion.
-They can incorporate unstructured sources such as textual weather reports (METARs, TAFs), pilot logs, or air traffic control communications.
-LLMs excel at extracting meaning from natural language, enabling them to transform qualitative weather descriptions (e.g., “low visibility due to fog”) into structured features that complement numerical data.
-By fusing these textual insights with traditional weather variables, LLMs could enrich predictive models, uncover hidden dependencies, and improve accuracy in real-world operational contexts.
-This integration would allow future systems to move beyond purely numerical weather metrics, capturing the nuance of human and textual reporting alongside ensemble methods.
+Although the current project focused on structured models such as Linear Regression, Random Forest, and CatBoost applied to tabular weather data, Large Language Models (LLMs) present significant opportunities for future development.
+LLMs can incorporate unstructured data sources, including textual weather reports (METARs, TAFs), pilot logs, and air traffic control communications.
+These models are adept at extracting meaning from natural language, enabling the transformation of qualitative weather descriptions, such as “low visibility due to fog,” into structured features that complement numerical data.
+Integrating these textual insights with traditional weather variables has the potential to enrich predictive models, reveal hidden dependencies, and enhance accuracy in operational contexts.
+This approach would enable future systems to transcend purely numerical weather metrics by capturing the nuances present in human and textual reporting, in conjunction with ensemble methods.

 ### 🚀 Proposed Future Enhancements
-The following enhancements are designed to directly address the limitations identified in the **Key Findings** and **Conclusion** sections.
-They extend the workflow beyond weather‑only predictors, improving predictive accuracy, operational relevance, and reviewer usability.
+The following enhancements are intended to address the limitations identified in the Key Findings and Conclusion sections.
+These improvements extend the workflow beyond weather-only predictors, thereby increasing predictive accuracy, operational relevance, and usability for reviewers.

 | Enhancement | Addresses Limitation | Impact |
 |:------------|:---------------------|:-------|